 Requirements Addressed

-As part of CSM 4.0, following functional requirements are addressed and provided as part of the instance level security solution
+The following functional requirements are addressed and provided as part of the instance level security solution

 Direct Instance Level Security

 The solution provides Direct Instance Level Security.
 Direct Instance Level Security can be defined as where security for a particular instance is dependent on its own self.
-A user has access to a particular object based on the value of one of its attribute.
+A user or group(s) has access to a particular object based on the value of one of its attribute.
 There is no relation or association with another object.
-This type of instance level security is adhoc and dependant on the associations done between that instance and the user by security admin
+This type of instance level security is adhoc and dependant on the associations done between that instance and the user or group(s) by security admin

 For e.g. Out of 456 patients in the patient table, user ABC has access to these assigned 28 based on the patient id.

 Here out of the total patients in that database, the security admin has assigned 28 patient ids to the user ABC.
 Based on this the solution should filter any query fired on that patient table such that for that user ABC only those 28 records are accessible.
+This example also applies for group(s) where groups G1, G2, G3 have access to 28 patients based on patient id.
+The results are the same as the above example results.

 Cross Dependant Instance Level Security

 The solution provides Cross Dependant Instance Level Security.
 Cross Dependant Instance Level Security can be defined as where security for a particular instance is dependent on some other object.
-A user has access to a particular object based on its association to some other higher level object on which the user has been granted access.
+A user or group(s) has access to a particular object based on its association to some other higher level object on which the user has been granted access.
 There is an association with another object which is generally higher up in the data graph.
 This type of instance level security is based on the relationship between the queried tables to the table to which the security is assigned.
 This type of security is used generally where it is much easier to assigned and manage security at a higher level of data

-For eg. User has access only those Lab Results which are associated to the Study (via patients) on which he as access.
+For eg. A User or Group(s) have access to only those Lab Results which are associated to the Study (via patients) on which User or Groups(s) as access.

 Here in this example there can be 1000s of Lab Results where as the Studies could be in 10s.
-Also as per the business rule, if you are assigned access to the Study then you can access everything associated to that study.
+Also as per the business rule, if User or group(s) is assigned access to the Study then the User or group(s) can access everything associated to that study.
 Also in case the assignment and management of security is much easier with Studies as they are less in number.